VLSIDA/OpenRAM/docs/source/python_library.md

 ## Environment Variables
-OpenRAM library doesn't need any envinronment variable by default.
+OpenRAM library doesn't need any environment variables by default.
 However, if you have set the environment variables explained on [basic usage](.basic_usage.md#go-back), the library will use the OpenRAM source code located at `OPENRAM_HOME`.

-If you want the convenience of being able to call OpenRAM from any Python script and have a custom OpenRAM setup, you can set these environment variables to point to that OpenRAM installation.
+If you want the convenience of being able to run OpenRAM from any Python script and have a custom OpenRAM setup, you can set these environment variables to point to that OpenRAM installation directory.

 If you don't want to use this feature, you can simply unset these environment variables.